acampove/rx_run3/doc/rx_jobs.md

 ```

 where only the first two lines need to be updated according to the user's virtual environment version and the location of their config.
+Comment the actual submissions and send the test jobs first.

+Submit the jobs by `source tmp/job.sh`